sanchitram1/infinite-odds/README.md

 - [ ] Rate limiting for cashouts, scaling in general
 - [ ] Reorganize frontend code structure
 - [ ] Error handling and recovery
+- [ ] Store txn hash in db for debugging

 ### Frontend